ITCE Short Course Application

 - Short statement describing your interest in the course (<1,000 characters including spaces)

-Graduate student applicants who wish to apply for participant support from the ITCE program should also prepare:
+Graduate student applicants who wish to apply for financial support from the ITCE program should also prepare:

 - A second letter of recommendation from someone familiar with your academic qualifications (Iso-Camp applicants will receive instructions regarding where to send signed letter as a PDF file.
 SPATIAL applicants' letter-writer will receive an email with link to upload letter as a pdf file)